-The Alumni program will be managed by a youth worker that has experience in both education and youth work, and a good understanding of the Academy.
-Community events will be organised each year such as barbeques, exhibitions and workshops to address any issues that may come up, like finding employment, further study or pathway planning.
+The Alumni program is managed by a youth worker who has experience in education, employment and youth work, and a good understanding of the Academy.

-If you want to stay connected and get involved, please email firstname.lastname@example.org and someone will be in contact.
+If you are a past student and you want to stay connected and get involved, please email email@example.com and someone will be in contact with you.

 Policies and procedures

 Enrolment Policy & Procedure

 Responding to Suspected Child Abuse Policy & Procedure